CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Experimental settings

 \subsubsection{scRNA-seq imputation baselines}

-To capture a diversity of the existing scRNA-seq imputation methodologies, we compare CountsDiff to MAGIC \citep{van2018recovering}, GAIN \citep{yoon2018gain}, Hi-VAE \citep{nazabal2020handling}, scIDPMs \citep{zhang2024scidpms}, ForestDiffusion \citep{jolicoeur2024generating}, and ReMDM \citep{wang2025remaskingdiscretediffusionmodels}, along with naive baselines of zero-imputation, mean imputation, and conditional mean imputation (conditioned on sample covariates).
+To capture a diversity of the existing scRNA-seq imputation methodologies, we compare CountsDiff to MAGIC \citep{van2018recovering}, GAIN \citep{yoon2018gain}, HI-VAE \citep{nazabal2020handling}, scIDPMs \citep{zhang2024scidpms}, ForestDiffusion \citep{jolicoeur2024generating}, and ReMDM \citep{wang2026remasking}, along with naive baselines of zero-imputation, mean imputation, and conditional mean imputation (conditioned on sample covariates).
 All code implementations for scRNA-seq baselines were trained on the same data splits as CountsDiff.
-Default parameters for models were used where possible.
+All hyperparameter tuning is on the same validation set as CountsDiff.
+Default training parameters for models were used where possible, though in some cases slight modifications were made to prevent catastrophic failure.

-For GAIN, we adapt training loss to permit fully masked entries.
-Due to time constraints, we limit training to 50 epochs, after training loss converges.
-At test time, we provide the entire test set (and corresponding missingness mask) in one shot, enabling GAIN to run normalization over the entire dataset during imputation.
+GAIN is an adaptation of GANs for imputation that trains an imputation generator and a discriminator to discriminate imputed versus real points.
+We adapt training loss to permit fully masked samples.
+We train for 10,000 iterations, consistent with the default in the original manuscript.
+At test time, we provide the entire masked-out test set (and corresponding missingness mask) in one shot, enabling GAIN to run normalization over the entire dataset during imputation.
 Hint matrices were constructed as in the original implementation, with a probability $h=0.9$ of providing a hint at each locus in the mask.
+We remove the final sigmoid activation, since otherwise the heavy sparsity of the data results in saturation of gradients and GAIN performing zero-imputation.
+Instead, we clamp values at 0 at inference time to ensure no negative counts are outputted.
+We also provide a PyTorch re-implementation of GAIN for compatibility with the rest of the libary, which we use for the final reported results.

-For Hi-VAE, which only accepts $\mathbb{N}$ for count-based imputation, we alter the model to run on zero counts by incrementing data by one prior to training/imputation and decrementing afterwards.
-While this enables Hi-VAE to model zeros in the data, it slightly alters the count distribution compared to an alternatuve model with explicit modeling of zeros.
-Due to time constraints, we trained Hi-VAE for 100 epochs.
+HI-VAE is a VAE-based method that factorizes the likelihood for imputation, using poisson likelihoods for counts and gaussian likelihood for continuous data.
+Since HI-VAE only accepts $\mathbb{N}$ for count-based imputation, we alter the model to run on zero counts by incrementing data by one prior to training/imputation and decrementing afterwards.
+While this enables HI-VAE to model zeros in the data, it slightly alters the count distribution compared to an alternative model with explicit modeling of zeros.
+We find that both training and validation losses of HI-VAE converge well within 100 epochs, and as such we train for only 100 epochs (compared to 2000 in the original paper).
+We note that both of our datasets are 1-2 orders of magnitude larger than those in the original paper, so a comparable number of training iterations area performed.
+We provide a PyTorch re-implementation of HI-VAE as well.